calebmsword/javascript-notes/are-generators-useful.md

 // 2
 ```

 Also, when you need to get a sequence of values that are each "processed" in a certain way, generators are well-suited to the process.
 Yield the value to be processed, process it, and then pass it back to the generator with the iterator.
 Before `async-await` syntax was introduced into JavaScript, people used very similar syntax using generators.
-See my notes on async-await (async-await.md).
-It is a great example of how one can use a utility to abstract away usage of an iterator.
+They would yield a Promise and call `iterator.next` with the resolved value in a `then` attached to the Promise.
+See my notes on async-await (async-await.md) for an example.

 There is a [proposal](https://github.com/tc39/proposal-iterator-helpers) for helper methods for iterators that are similar to array methods found in `Array.prototype`.
 This proposal is in "stage 3" which is the final stage meaning that it is very likely it will be introduced into the language soon.
-I think these methods will make generators practical, although it wouldn't be difficult to implement these helper methods in your own personal utility in the meantime.
+These methods will make generator usage more syntactically concise, although it wouldn't be difficult to implement these helper methods in your own personal utility in the meantime.
 For example, a mapper could be implemented with

 ```javascript
 function map(iterator, mapper) {